mojaloop/reporting-hub-bop-settlements-ui/docs/external-api.md

 ## External API

+`reporting-hub-bop-settlements-ui` is reliant on two mojaloop services.
-Your application is most likely going to communicate with an API.
-When running locally, you can use the environment variable `CENTRAL_SETTLEMENTS_ENDPOINT` in `env.local` to specify the location of the api service.
+When running locally, you can use the environment variables `CENTRAL_SETTLEMENTS_ENDPOINT` and `CENTRAL_LEDGER_ENDPOINT` in `.env` to specify the location of the api service.

+If these services are hosted on a different domain and have CORS protection, then you can edit `devServer.proxy` `target` to point to these services instead.

+NOTE: These endpoints are a stopgap.
+In the future these environment variables
+      will be replaced for a variable that points to an operational API specifcally for the Settlements microfrontend instead of calling Mojaloop services directly.

-For more informations on React variables check [here](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).
+For more information's on React variables check [here](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).